sait-wbdv/fall-2021/src/courses/dsgn270/day06.md

 ---

 ## Housekeeping
+- Starting Monday the 29th, class starts at 9am.
 - Question from Slack:
     > It looks like I scored a practicum but it looks like its pretty much all wordpress.
 I talked to the senior dev and he said they don't do much custom work, which isn't the worst but I feel like it wont be as fulfilling as a job that uses more modern and custom frameworks.
 Do you think i'll forget most of my knowledge in this course over the 3 or so months for the practicum?
 It feels like there's more need for devs that can use frameworks and such
 - Link to [Assignment 4]({{ '/assignments/cpnt200/assignment-4/' | url }}) fixed